adamlui/js-utils/generate-pw/README.md

 /* outputs:
 {
   strengthScore: 60,
-  recommendations: [ 'Include at least one number.', 'Include at least one symbol.' ] }
+  recommendations: [ 'Include at least one number.', 'Include at least one symbol.' ],
+  isGood: false
+}
 */
 ```